fyngyrz/wtfm/users-guide.md

 dictionary on the tenth file/page of a project, it will not be visible to the previous nine files as they have already been processed.

-Typically then, you'll define lists and doctionaries in the global and project-specific forms if you want them to be seen by every page in your project, and only on a specific page when they are only relevant to that page, keeping in mind that they do persist from then on and so will have
+Typically then, you'll define lists and dictionaries in the global and project-specific forms if you want them to be seen by every page in your project, and only on a specific page when they are only relevant to that page, keeping in mind that they do persist from then on and so will have